 - Professional engineer

 Are you the artistic type?

 Are you an imaginative one?
 Then, maybe you are an artistic type.
-These are the type of people who runs their imagination wild and able to create alternative forms of art.
-They use their hands along with their mind to create unique works.
-They appreciate aesthetics and tend to like unstructured situations for work.
-The jobs tied to these type of people are:
+These are the type of people who run their imagination wild and who are able to create alternative forms of art.
+They use their hands along with their mind to create unique work.
+They appreciate aesthetics and tend to like unstructured situations of work.
+The jobs suitable for that type of people are: